Franz Seldte: Death

-Seldte was captured and arrested in Mondorf-les-Bains at the end of the war.
+Seldte was captured at the end of the war and imprisoned in Camp Ashcan in Mondorf-les-Bains.
 During the Nuremberg trials, Seldte tried to exonerate himself by claiming that he had stood against the dictatorship of Hitler and that he advocated for a two-chamber system of parliamentary governance.
 His story was not convincing.
 Seldte died in a US military hospital in April 1947 at Fürth, before the Nuremberg Tribunal had the chance to formally try him on the charges.

 Legacy

 In Nazi-era Germany, streets were named after him in several German cities, among them his hometown Magdeburg and Leverkusen.
 In Forst (Lausitz), the football stadium at the water tower was named Franz-Seldte-Kampfbahn.
 In Oberhausen, the square behind the main railway station was named after him.